Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-3-climate-science.html.markdown

 *It’s going to affect different people in different countries to different degrees.
 We need to focus on that human aspect of things.
 For a long time climate change in general has been seen as something that affects polar bears, but people in general care about people around them.*

+> "For a long time climate change in general has been seen as something that affects polar bears, but people in general care about people around them."

 *Western countries and people from the west tend to have the most impact, but are only just being hit, and we can do the most about it.
 So it’s important that we care about it.
 That’s what Paris was about, to try to get people to commit to solving this.*

 #### Flight Free UK: